ymerejsasnak/ymerejsasnak.github.io/index.md

 This enhancement also really drove home the value of collaboration and separation of duties.
 As usual, while first setting out to perform this enhancement, I had a smoothly-functioning, nice-looking, error-free web page in mind – and I could get there, given much more time.
 But for such a software stack to be fully functional, user friendly, and perhaps most of all secure, a team would be better able to achieve this as each could focus on different aspects: back end, front end, UI/UX, visual design, testing, security, etc. As a solo developer within very limited time constraints, I could really only hope to lay the groundwork for the ideal concept I had, enacting core functionality – but through well-formatted and commented code, as well as helpful git commit messages with small and frequent commits, I would hope to pave the way for others to more easily find their way when contributing to my base code.

----

-*(there are many more projects on my github that I would like to highlight in the future...)*

-*(these include my experiemental music instruments made in Processing, my work from my reverse engineering class, my initial forays into VMs and emulation with the LC-3, and a lot more stuff, feel free to browse my github until I get links officially added here...)*

-*(also I will post links to my published Voltage Modular modules once I they are approved, but I will likely not be sharing the code for these...)*